ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 - `GUI` (also needs rebuilding)

 You will need the `master` branch of these repositories, pulled after ~18th March 2019.
-To rebuild the submodules run `git submodule update --init --recursive --remote`.
+To update the submodules run `git submodule update --init --recursive --remote` from top level epics.

 ### 5. Ensure that your version of CSS (and its archive/alarm tools) is up to date.